-Code that has a mix of simple numerical operations and memory accesses tends to run around 10 times slower than the most-optimized C++ code, as we can see in the fannkuch and fasta benchmarks.
-While a factor of 10 is a significant slowdown, it is still more than fast enough for many purposes, and the main point of course is that the code can run anywhere the web can be accessed.
+Code that has a mix of simple numerical operations and memory accesses tends to run around 5-10 times slower than the most-optimized C++ code, as we can see above.
+While this is a significant slowdown compared to optimized native code, it is still more than fast enough for many purposes, and the main point of course is that the code can run anywhere the web can be accessed.
 Further work on Emscripten is expected to improve the speed as well, as are improvements to LLVM, the Closure Compiler, and JavaScript engines themselves; see further discussion in the Summary.